rxxbyy/socketictactoe/README.md

 ```
 You must change the `game_addr_path` variable in _./API/game_api.h_ headerfile to a
 valid path in your filesystem, this will be the path to setup the addresses of
 the server and client sockets.
-Then, you can compile the project usin `make`
+Then, you can compile the project using `make`
 ```
 $ make
 ```